Kiyoshi Tanimoto: Biography

-Following the release of John Hersey's book Hiroshima, and Tanimoto's personal accounts about his experience, Tanimoto started to gain notoriety for it, and went on a 15-month U.S tour, giving speeches in 31 states.
+Following the release of John Hersey's book Hiroshima, and Tanimoto's personal accounts about his experience, Tanimoto started to gain recognition for it, and went on a 15-month U.S tour, giving speeches in 31 states.
 During his time he met prominent figures such as Nobel Prize-winning author Pearl S. Buck and political journalist Norman Cousins.
 These meetings led to the establishment of the Moral Adoption Program, which facilitated Americans to offer financial support and send presents to orphans whose parents died during the bombings.
 After his time in the U.S and giving 582 lectures, he then returned to Japan.
 On May 11, 1955, believing he was there for a news interview, Tanimoto unwittingly appeared on a television program popular in the United States at that time, This Is Your Life, where his experience was highly dramatized with sound effects, dramatic music, and actual footage of the city being destroyed in the bombing, as he was asked to walk the studio audience and viewers through the events.
 He, his wife, and his four children, including his daughter and eventual peace activist, Koko Kondo, were placed in the uncomfortable position of meeting with Captain Robert A. Lewis, the copilot of the Enola Gay, which dropped Little Boy on Hiroshima.
 At the end, the audience was encouraged to donate to the Hiroshima Maidens.
 The episode would later be described as "[exemplifying] a number of the ways in which America comes to terms with...its responsibility for Hiroshima.
 The first of these ways is Disneyfication, the tendency to view Hiroshima as a dramatic spectacle, an exercise in special effects: the ticking clock, the rolling kettledrums, and the image of the mushroom cloud produce an emotional frisson, and little more than that."

 Due to his public fundraising activities, he developed an unwanted reputation as a publicity seeker and attracted the attention of the U.S and Japanese authorities as a potential "anti-nuke trouble-maker".
 In 1972, he was interviewed by Thames Television, for the 24th episode of the acclaimed British documentary television series, The World at War.